Sherly Tjoanda: Political career

-In 2024, Tjoanda entered politics following the tragic death of her husband, Benny Laos, in a speedboat accident on 12 October 2024.
-Originally a gubernatorial candidate, Laos's passing led a coalition of eight political parties—including NasDem, PKB, Democrats, PAN, PPP, Gelora, PSI, and the Labor Party—to nominate Tjoanda as his replacement.
+In 2024, Tjoanda entered politics following the death of her husband, Benny Laos, in a speedboat accident on 12 October 2024.
+Originally a gubernatorial candidate, Laos's passing led a coalition of eight political parties—including NasDem, PKB, Democrats, PAN, PPP, Gelora, PSI, and the Labour Party—to nominate Tjoanda as his replacement.
 Running with Sarbin Sehe as her deputy, she won the election with 50.73% of the vote based on preliminary counts, defeating competitors including incumbent figures.
-She was inaugurated as Governor of North Maluku on 20 February 2025, marking her as the province’s first female governor.
+She was inaugurated as Governor of North Maluku on 20 February 2025, as the province’s first female governor.